xu-cheng/latex-action/README.md

 GitHub Action to compile LaTeX documents.

-It runs in the docker with a minimal [TeXLive](https://www.tug.org/texlive/) environment installed.
+It runs in [a docker image](https://github.com/xu-cheng/latex-docker) with a minimal [TeXLive](https://www.tug.org/texlive/) environment installed.
 Further, it uses [`texliveonfly`](https://ctan.org/pkg/texliveonfly) to find and install the missing packages.

 ## Inputs